 While conditions remain somewhat challenging in the marketplace, we believe that the current credit environment provides many investment opportunities that are consistent with our investment objectives and strategies and whereby we can achieve attractive risk-adjusted returns.
-During the year ended September 30, 2014, we invested in 13 new proprietary and syndicate investments totaling \$81.7 million; however, 13 portfolio companies paid off early during the year, for an aggregate of \$53.5 million in unscheduled payoffs.
-Additionally, we have continued to focus on challenged investments over this last fiscal year and decided to sell two companies for aggregate net proceeds of \$4.7 million and a combined realized loss of \$13.5 million, resulting in a net contraction of two portfolio companies year over year.
+During the year ended September 30, 2015, we invested in 11 new proprietary and syndicate investments totaling \$102.3 million; however, five portfolio companies paid off early or were sold during the year, for an aggregate of \$14.9 million in unscheduled payoffs.
+Additionally, we have continued to focus on challenged investments over our 2015 fiscal year and sold two portfolio companies that were on non-accrual status at the time of sale and restructured one portfolio company that was previously on non-accrual, for aggregate net proceeds of \$7.1 million and a combined realized loss of \$34.1 million, resulting in a net expansion of three portfolio companies year over year.
 We will continue to manage any non-strategic investments to an orderly exit.

-During the year ended September 30, 2014, our eight new proprietary investments provided a weighted average current pay interest rate of 11.8%, a going in weighted average leverage of 3.2x, a current weighted average life of 4.6 years and a mix of approximately 60.0% subordinated and 40.0% senior investments, all based on the originating debt principal balances.
-Included in these new proprietary investments were four portfolio companies where we co-invested with Gladstone Investment, as discussed further under "Investment Highlights."
-Subsequent to September 30, 2014, we have invested \$4.0 million in a follow-on syndicate investment, also discussed under Investment Highlights."
+During the year ended September 30, 2015, our eight new proprietary investments provided a weighted average current pay interest rate of 10.1%, a going in weighted average leverage of 3.3x, a current weighted average life of 4.5 years and a mix of approximately 92.1% secured first lien and 7.9% secured second lien investments, all based on the originating debt principal balances.
+One portfolio company where we co-invested with Gladstone Investment was included in these new proprietary investments, as discussed further under "Investment Highlights."